-This SOP does not cover the process that should ensure that EFPIA Codes are transposed into national codes, in line with national laws and regulations.
+This SOP does not cover the process that should ensure that the EFPIA Code is transposed into national codes, in line with national laws and regulations.
 This task is entrusted to the Codes Committee that reports yearly to the Board on issues arising from the transposition, implementation and enforcement of applicable codes.